hilookas/SoFar/README.md

 Data open source on [Huggingface 6-DoF SpatialBench](https://huggingface.co/datasets/qizekun/6DoF-SpatialBench).

 ## TODO
-- [ ] Release the evaluation code for Simpler-Env for Google Robot & Widow-X. (About 1 week)
+- [√] Release the evaluation code for Simpler-Env for Google Robot & Widow-X.
 - [ ] Release the evaluation code for Open6DOR-Libero.
 (About 2 week)
 - [ ] Release more version of PointSO.
 (About 2 week)
 - [ ] Release the improved version of OrienText300K.
 (About 1 month)